 Bridgwater Museum

-A local history and archaeology museum in a historic house believed to be the birthplace of Admiral Robert Blake, Cromwell's General at Sea.
+The Bridgwater Museum (also known as the Blake Museum) covers the local history and archaeology of the Bridgewater region.
+The museum is located in a house believed to be the birthplace of Admiral Robert Blake, Cromwell's General at Sea.

 The museum was founded in 1926 in a late 15th century Grade II* listed building thought to be the birthplace of Admiral Robert Blake.
 Museum exhibits include Blake's sea chest, agricultural machinery and tools, Victorian clothing, and an archive of local artist John Chubb.